 - Culture (Communications, Campaign, Champion, and Immersion)

 The kick-off meeting of this new Committee was held virtually on 15th September 2020 with the Subject Matter Experts (SMEs) nominated from GDA founding member companies.
-GDA Secretary General Eng.
-Audah Al Ahmadi welcomed the members of this new committee and wished everyone a great success in creating a unique alliance among the GCC players on the common issues of Digitalisation, while enriching the combined pool of knowledge benefitting all.
+GDA Acting Secretary General Eng.
+Khalid Hadi welcomed the members of this new committee and wished everyone a great success in creating a unique alliance among the GCC players on the common issues of Digitalisation, while enriching the combined pool of knowledge benefitting all.